postcard from →Ella.

 The Nine Arches Bridge

 Nine Arches Bridge is Ella’s most photographed sight, and it’s earned that status.
-It’s a colonial-era viaduct built from brick and stone without any steel reinforcement — the story is that steel couldn’t be imported during World War I, so the builders improvised with rock.
+It’s a colonial-era viaduct built from stone bricks and cement without steel reinforcement — the story goes that steel was redirected to British war projects during World War I, so the builders used what they had.
 The result is one of the most elegant pieces of infrastructure I’ve seen anywhere.
+It opened in 1921 — 91 metres long, 24 metres high — and the construction is credited to a local Sri Lankan builder named P.K.
+Appuhami, working in consultation with British engineers after the steel plans collapsed.
+The bridge sits in Demodara, about a 20-minute walk from Ella town.

 The trains cross it several times a day.
 Timing your visit around a crossing turns a scenic walk through jungle into something worth remembering.
-The walk to the bridge from Ella town takes about 20 minutes.
 I know the train schedule and will time our visit accordingly.

 The hikes